Pilates teacher training

 Learn to read dynamic posture and identify movement patterns

-Learn to design tailored Pilates programmes specific to each and every client based on informed critical thinking
+Learn to design tailored Pilates programmes on informed critical thinking

 Understand pathologies, and learn their relevant contraindications and modifications